mousepawmedia/devdocs/network/source/tools/irc.rst

 There are actually *many* IRC networks.
 You can manage your connections to each on the `Network List` window of HexChat.

-..
-IMPORTANT:: You will need to register your nicks on each network you use.
+..  important:: You will need to register your nicks on each network you use.

 .. _irc_using_channels: